A definition and an introduction to Net Positive Suction Head - NPSH

 Available NPSH - NPSHa or NPSHA

-The Net Positive Suction Head made available the suction system for the pump is often named NPSHa.
-The NPSHa can be determined during design and construction, or determined experimentally from the actual physical system.
+The Net Positive Suction Head available to the suction system for the pump is often named NPSHa.
+The NPSHa can be estimated during the design and construction of the system, or determined experimentally by testing the actual physical system.

 In an open tank the head at surface can be expressed as: